 Here are the most critical issues related to CSS file optimization revealed by our research:

 SE Ranking shows this error if the CSS file size exceeds 150 KB.
 This issue occurs in 56.7% of cases.
-We mentioned above that having a CSS that’s too big directly affects page loading, so use compression or minification (more on this below) to eliminate the problem.
+We mentioned above that having a CSS that’s too big directly affects page loading.

-Minifying means deleting unnecessary lines, semicolons, white space, and comments from the source code.
-This reduces the size of CSS files.
-Still, 55.59% of websites use extended code.
-Minification alone won’t give you the perfect CSS file size reduction, but when combined with compression, you can get significant results.
+Minify your own CSS files to reduce their size, or contact the website owner, whose files you’re using, and ask them to do the same.
+Minification means deleting unnecessary lines, semicolons, white space, and comments from the source code.
+This approach alone won’t give you the perfect CSS file size reduction, but when combined with compression, you can get significant results.